enzodiaz25/Pure-React-book-exercises/README.md

 # Pure React book finished exercises

 Finished exercises for the book by Dave Ceddia.
-Each folder name follows this pattern:
+Each folder name follows this pattern (except for "Tweet example", which is just a book example):

 ```
 exerciseName-bookPage